bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

       static __name__ = "Surface3d"

       static init_Custom(): void {
-        // If there is an associated view, it's typically a boilerplate. this.prototype.default_view = CustomView
+        // If there is an associated view, this is typically boilerplate. this.prototype.default_view = CustomView

         // The this.define() block adds corresponding "properties" to the JS